denedios/hmac/README.md

 # C# HMAC library

+Coming Soon: Port of this library to .Net Core 2.0

 A library written in C# to sign and validate HTTP requests using HMAC.

 [Download the source code and .NET 4.5 assemblies.][download_link]